 How to Save Money When Buying Hay: Tips from horse owners

-As a horse owner, you know that horses eat a lot of hay, it’s an essential part of their diet, and it’s expensive to feed.
-So it’s important to find ways to save money when buying it.
+As a horse owner, you know that horses eat a lot of hay; it’s an essential part of their diet, and it’s expensive to feed.
+So it’s crucial to find ways to save money when buying it.

 - Find a Local Source of Hay